ponylang/pony-tutorial/generics/generics-and-reference-capabilities.md

 fun get(): String iso => _c
 ```

 We can't return an `iso` alias to our internal `_c` field as we'd then have two aliases to an `iso` again.
 One in the class and one returned to the caller.
 We can't `consume` here because then our `_c` field has no value.
-Instead we can make the return reference capability be something that is a valid alias of `iso`.
+Instead, we can make the return reference capability be something that is a valid alias of `iso`.
 Looking at the [capability subtyping aliased substitution rules](../capabilities/capability-subtyping.html) the capability we need is a `tag`.
 Here is a corrected class definition:

 ```pony
 class Foo